 - ^The gun axes were about 50 in (127 cm) apart for both the two-gun and three-gun mountings.

 - ^In the twin mountings, each gun had separate shell and cartridge endless chain hoists.
-Ammunition was transferred to the loading trays by swinging arms which pivoted about the trunnions.
+Projectiles and cartridge cases were transferred automatically to the loading trays at any elevation up to 20 degrees by swinging arms which pivoted about the trunnions.
+Loading was by telescoping hydraulic rammers.

 - ^In the three-gun mountings there were lower endless chain hoists for each gun which ended in a handling room located below the gunhouse.
 Upper endless bucket hoists for each gun ran up to the gunhouse.